SteinsGatep001/re-cwe-prompts/README.md

 - Use `checklists/` during analysis, fix definition, and reporting.
 - Use `playbooks/` for common end‑to‑end scenarios (e.g., static resources).
 - Use `templates/` if you want to generate reports programmatically.
+- Keep sensitive target data out of git: use the root‑level `targets-local/` and `reports-private/` (both gitignored).
+Public reports in `reports/` must be sanitized.
+  - Preferred location: `targets-local/<target-key>/` at the repository root (NOT under `re-cwe-prompts/`).
+  - Standalone prompts repo note: only if you are using this prompts repository by itself (outside a parent project), you may use `re-cwe-prompts/targets-local/` and `re-cwe-prompts/reports-private/` (both ignored via `re-cwe-prompts/.gitignore`).
+  - See `tutorials/init_target_info.md` for creating `target.json` under `targets-local/<target-key>/`.

+Preferred private paths
+- Root‑level is the default for all private artifacts:
+  - Targets (private JSON, captures, evidence): `targets-local/<target-key>/...`
+  - Private reports (unredacted): `reports-private/`
+- Avoid saving to `re-cwe-prompts/targets-local/` unless you are running this prompts repo in isolation.

 Using with IDA or Ghidra
 - IDA Pro MCP: use `list_strings_filter`, `get_xrefs_to`, `decompile_function`, `get_callees`, `set_comment`.